davidvonthenen/2026-odsc-ai-east-slm/README.md

 # ODSC AI East 2026 (Tutorial) - Train Your Own Small Language Model: A Hands-On Workshop in Model Design, Distillation, and Deployment

-Welcome to the landing page for the session `Train Your Own Small Language Model: A Hands-On Workshop in Model Design, Distillation, and Deployment` at the `ODSC AI East 2026`.
+Welcome to the landing page for the session `Train Your Own Small Language Model: A Hands-On Workshop in Model Design, Distillation, and Deployment` at `ODSC AI East 2026`.

 ## What to Expect